herb-mc/extra_enchants/README.md

 - Incompatible enchantments: Power, Infinity, Ender
 - Max level: 2
 - Rarity: Rare
 <details><summary>Detailed description</summary>The resultant explosion has a power of lvl / 2 + 0.5, if the arrow hits the ground.
 The explosion power will match the level on direct hits.
-Power is unconditionally halved during the vulnerable part of the dragon's perching phase.
+Arrows deal damage normally during dragon perching.
 None of the explosions deal block damage.
 (This will eventually be configurable)<br>
-The effect scales infinitely.
-At higher levels, due to explosion mechanics, it is possible to trap the Ender Dragon in an infinite loop during its perching phase.</details>
+The effect scales infinitely.</details>

 ### *Exposing*
 - Arrows inflict a glowing status effect. (there will eventually be enchantments designed to take advantage of this)